||Things To Do

 Integrated Pest Management

-Integrated Pest Management, or IPM, is the process of using many different and effective methods to control unwanted pests (ie. Buckthorn, Canada Geese, mice in buildings, tree diseases).
-The goal of IPM is to mitigate pest damage while protecting human health, the environment and economic viability.
+Integrated Pest Management, or IPM, is the process of using multiple effective methods to control unwanted wildlife (e.g., buckthorn, Canadian Geese, Emerald Ash Border).
+The goal of IPM is to mitigate pest damage while protecting human health, the environment, and the viability of the economy.

-Lake Phalen is 220 acres in size and is one of the most visited lakes in Saint Paul.
-Starting in 1899 the lake was subjected to dredging and high erosion.
-In 2001, the Ramsey-Washington Metro Watershed District, the City of Saint Paul and the Minnesota Department of Natural Resources - Fisheries, along with several other partners, initiated a five-year ecological shoreland restoration project.
+Lake Phalen, 220 acres in size, is one of the most visited lakes in Saint Paul.
+Starting in 1899, the lake was subjected to dredging and high erosion.
+In 2001, the Ramsey-Washington Metro Watershed District, the City of Saint Paul, and the Minnesota Department of Natural Resources - Fisheries, along with several other partners, initiated a five-year ecological shoreland restoration project.

-Prescribed burning is a safe, efficient and cost-effective management tool that can be used in many of Saint Paul’s natural areas.
-Before the intervention of humans, wildfires occurred on regular intervals.
-The Parks and Recreation-prescribed fire program restores fire to grassland and forest ecosystems, helping to recycle nutrients and control invasive species.
+Prescribed burning is a safe, efficient, and cost-effective management tool that can be used in many of Saint Paul’s natural areas.
+Before the intervention of humans, wildfires occurred at regular intervals.
+The Parks and Recreation-prescribed burning program restores fire to grassland and forest ecosystems, helping to recycle nutrients and control invasive species.

-Raingardens protect our water resources, including our local lakes and the Mississippi River.
+Rain gardens protect water resources, including local lakes and rivers.